cgeyskens/phd/ip-proteomics/notes.md

  From DIA-NN issues:
  https://github.com/vdemichev/DiaNN/issues/1136
  - For IP; it is recommended to not use imputation for missing values (some are not detected in the IgG control condition)
- - For IP; dissabeling normalization & MBR & no imputation.
+ - For IP; dissabeling normalization & use MBR & no imputation.
 But if imputation necessary in downstream tools use minimal-value imputation on the protein level.

 From the previous sections and reading:
   - Expression matrix type: directLFQ